 What happens to the money raised by payment of parking tickets (PCNs)?

-All money raised by the payment of parking tickets (PCNs) is used, along with income from car-parking and other charges, to supplement the overall financing of Roads Service by Central Government.
+All money raised by the payment of parking tickets (PCNs) is used, along with income from car-parking and other charges, to supplement the overall financing of Transport NI (formerly known as Roads Service) by Central Government.

-Roads Service’s Parking Enforcement Unit, in conjunction with its contractor NSL Services Group, is responsible for on-street parking enforcement and enforcement within Roads Service car parks.
+Transport NI (formerly known as Roads Service)’s Parking Enforcement Unit, in conjunction with its contractor NSL Services Group, is responsible for on-street parking enforcement and enforcement within Transport NI (formerly known as Roads Service) car parks.
 It is not responsible for the provision of parking restrictions.

-Enquiries about the introduction or amendment of parking restrictions should be directed to the appropriate Traffic Management section within each of the Roads Service divisions.
+Enquiries about the introduction or amendment of parking restrictions should be directed to the appropriate Traffic Management section within each of the Transport NI (formerly known as Roads Service) divisions.

 For contact details please see:

-DRD Roads Service has no responsibility for parking restrictions or enforcement action on private ground, for example shopping centre/ supermarket car parks, hospital grounds and car parks.
+DRD Transport NI (formerly known as Roads Service) has no responsibility for parking restrictions or enforcement action on private ground, for example shopping centre/ supermarket car parks, hospital grounds and car parks.

 Footway (pavement) parking